pchemguy/SQLiteC-for-VBA/SQLiteC-Overview.md

 ### SQLiteCRC

-The SQLiteCRC class is merely a container holding the enum of SQLite error codes and providing a mapping from code to code name by its default instance.
+The SQLiteCRC class is a simple dictionary-based container.
+It keeps the SQLite error codes enum and provides code to code name mapping.

 ### SQLiteCRecordsetADO